Test the Weak Cosmic Supervision Conjecture in Dark Matter-Black Hole System: Verifying the weak cosmic censorship conjecture through a test particle incidence

 Therefore, if the test particle simultaneously satisfies both conditions \eqref{28} and \eqref{30}, the event horizon of a Kerr-like black hole with perfect fluid DM will be disrupted, enabling observers at infinity to observe the internal structure of the event horizon.

-For a Kerr-like black hole with perfect fluid DM, if the initial state of the black hole is extreme, it follows that $a^2+A=M^2$.
-In this scenario, the event horizon of this extreme case can be expressed as
+For a Kerr-like black hole with perfect fluid DM, if the initial state of the black hole is extremal, it follows that $a^2+A=M^2$.
+In this scenario, the event horizon of this extremal case can be expressed as